-The main reason for an IPO is to get new capital for expanding the business of the company.
+The main reason for an IPO is to get new capital for expanding the company’s business.
 Or, as you’ll understand after reading below, an IPO is an “easy” way for the insiders to cash out:

 Sometimes the IPO is part of an exit strategy for the founders of the company.
-Many have worked long hours for many years, and this is their chance to realize some gains from their project.
+Many have worked long hours for many years, which is their chance to realize some gains from their project.

 9 reasons not to buy an IPO

 Investing is very much about avoiding mistakes and allocating your capital where you stand the best chances of good long-term results.

 We believe that IPO is not a good place to park your capital for these reasons: